raquo/Laminar/website/docs/resources.md

 ## Community & Support

-* [Gitter](https://gitter.im/Laminar_/Lobby) for support, advice, showing off your Laminar projects, etc.
+* [Discord](https://discord.gg/JTrUxhq7sj) for support, advice, feature requests, showing off your Laminar projects, posting Laminar jobs, etc.

+  * Until late 2022, our chat was in [Gitter](https://gitter.im/Laminar_/Lobby) – you might be able to find answers there, but please post new questions to Discord.

-* [Github discussions](https://github.com/raquo/laminar/discussions) for how-tos, whys, and any questions or discussions that other people would benefit from easily finding.
+* [Github discussions](https://github.com/raquo/laminar/discussions) for how-tos, whys, and any questions or discussions that other people would benefit from easily finding online.

-* [Github issues](https://github.com/raquo/laminar/issues) for bugs and feature requests.
+* [Github issues](https://github.com/raquo/laminar/issues) for bugs and buglike issues.

-* Please consider [sponsoring Laminar development](https://github.com/sponsors/raquo) on Github.
+* Please consider [sponsoring Laminar](https://github.com/sponsors/raquo) on Github to make Laminar development more sustainable.